-This cannot be good for the environment, and must surely be expensive for farmers.
-The National Institute of Agricultural Botany state:
+Given the research from ADAS above, this cannot be good for the environment, and must surely be expensive for farmers.

 “Pesticides are a considerable cost for farmers.
 Approximately 35% of the variable cost for combinable crops will be pesticides totalling approximately £160/ha.
 In vegetables the cost will be considerably higher” (2).

 Farmers may glean information from the farming press, which may publish press releases written by manufacturers of pesticides, and from Agronomists.

 It seems many Agronomists receive commission payments for selling pesticides to farmers.
 Again, The National Institute of Agricultural Botany(2) state:

 “Profit or payment for the agronomy is driven by the sale of agro-chemicals, fertiliser and seed.
 Recommendations in this sector are geared to company policy.
 Collectively this is the most common sales system for the distribution trade….
 This accounts for approximately 50% of the arable area”.

-Authority, UK oil seed rape yield decreased only by about 1.35%.
+For example, despite the restrictions on neonicotinoids for use on oil seed rape which came into force, harvest have been healthy.
+The first sowing of oilseed rape without neonics in the UK was in August 2014.
+About 1.35% was lost to flea beetle, according to the Home Grown Cereal Authority.
 They state that on a national level, the impact of flea beetle was modest(3).
 So we should surely ask ourselves, how unusual were the losses in any case?

-COPYRIGHT 2010 - 2016: WWW.BUZZABOUTBEES.NET
+COPYRIGHT 2010 - 2023: WWW.BUZZABOUTBEES.NET

 ALL RIGHTS RESERVED.